OmarHosamCodes/bowmen-stack/README.md

-# Bowmen Stack - Modern Full-Stack Authentication
+# Bowmen Stack - Modern Full-Stack Web Application Boilerplate

 A modern, scalable authentication system built with Next.js 15, featuring credential-based authentication, React Query for state management, Redis for caching, and a beautiful UI powered by Tailwind CSS and shadcn/ui components.